crimealley/crimealley/README.md

   **byi**
   i am big noob at socializing which can lead me to say things that might make the conversation awkward or kill the mood. *i'm not saying i say like BAD stuff*, i'm saying my idiot ass is prone to accidentally ending conversations prematurely.

+  <sub>also i'm a hella shy person, but it's 50/50 if i'll interact first. i may act distant sometimes/or just ignorantly mean, please do **tell me if i hurt your feelings**. *it's never my intention to make someone upset*.</sub>

 **iwc**
 if u're like under 13 pls iwc. also if over 20.